My Taiwanese print debut

 To anyone learning a new language, I strongly recommend speaking it at every possible opportunity.
 I’m not sure this strategy would work in every culture, but here in Taiwan, people are unfailingly warm and receptive.
 And when I make mistakes—which is often—rather than feel ashamed, I am appreciative of people trying their best to understand, then gently correcting my grammar.

+But there’s one thing my friends couldn’t help with: starting my new business in Taiwan.
+I literally bought a book titled How to Start a Business in Taiwan, and discovered it’s not easy.
 For this reason, I decided to register my business in New Zealand.
 I am effectively now a remote employee, but a proud tax resident of Taiwan.